ajcwebdev/dash-transcripts/incubator-weekly/2024-Q2/06-03-dash-integrations.md

 24:45 - Onboarding New Developers and Entrepreneurs

-Rion explains his strategy for onboarding new developers and entrepreneurs to the dash ecosystem.
-This includes providing an easy-to-use web wallet (wallet.dashincubator.dev), educating them about dash, and potentially incentivizing dash usage through discounts and premiums.
+Rion explains his strategy for onboarding new developers and entrepreneurs to the Dash ecosystem.
+This includes providing an easy-to-use web wallet (wallet.dashincubator.dev), educating them about Dash, and potentially incentivizing Dash usage through discounts and premiums.

 35:23 - Identifying and Connecting with Potential Integrators

-Anthony and Rion brainstorm ways to identify and connect with potential integrators, such as using the dash incubator Twitter account to reach out to startup entrepreneurs and developers.
+Anthony and Rion brainstorm ways to identify and connect with potential integrators, such as using the Dash incubator Twitter account to reach out to startup entrepreneurs and developers.
 They discuss the importance of solving real-world problems and targeting individuals with complete control over decision-making.

 43:45 - Incentivizing Dash Usage and Solving Real-World Problems

-Rion elaborates on his idea for an incentive program that would offer discounts to customers and premiums to entrepreneurs for using dash.
-He emphasizes the need to solve real-world problems, such as global e-commerce, and provide incentives for people to try using dash for payments.
+Rion elaborates on his idea for an incentive program that would offer discounts to customers and premiums to entrepreneurs for using Dash.
+He emphasizes the need to solve real-world problems, such as global e-commerce, and provide incentives for people to try using Dash for payments.

 47:53 - Integrating Dash Payments into Web2 Platforms

-Anthony and Rion discuss the technical aspects of integrating dash payments into web2 platforms, particularly through the stripe API.
+Anthony and Rion discuss the technical aspects of integrating Dash payments into web2 platforms, particularly through the stripe API.
 They examine the ease of use and potential challenges, comparing it to other payment processing solutions.

 51:48 - Challenges in Crypto Adoption and User Experience